dddiaz/dddiaz.com/content/post/hla/index.md

 ## My interpretation
 As described in the paper, ["The strongest associations between T1D and the HLA region are seen with haplotypes and genotypes formed by the DRB1-DQA1-DQB1 loci"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3233362/#:~:text=The%20strongest%20associations%20between%20T1D%20and%20the%20HLA%20region%20are%20seen%20with%20haplotypes%20and%20genotypes%20formed%20by%20the%20DRB1-DQA1-DQB1%20loci).
 While it is clear I have two genes in the haplotype, I do not have the thrid.
-This may be confuising to the reader, as I explained earlier I have type 1 diabetes, but do not seem to have the strongest genetic risk factor.
+This may be confusing to the reader, as I explained earlier I have type 1 diabetes, but do not seem to have the strongest genetic risk factor.
 The paper goes on to say ["HLA remains, by far, the strongest predictor of T1D risk, consistent with the idea that the human genome is prone to develop T1D when mutations in genes controlling tolerance override the normal polygenic prevention of autoimmunity.
 However, the complexity of the genetics of T1D is greater than might have been predicted by the early reports."](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3233362/#:~:text=the%20complexity%20of%20the%20genetics%20of%20T1D%20is%20greater%20than%20might%20have%20been%20predicted%20by%20the%20early%20reports)

 This resonates with me, as it is clear I have type 1 Diabetes, but I do not have the set of 3 autoimmune genes that confer the strongest association.